jphalimi/PythonForMIC/Doc/library/msilib.rst

 -----------------

-.. class:: Directory(database, cab, basedir, physical,  logical, default, [componentflags])
+.. class:: Directory(database, cab, basedir, physical,  logical, default, component, [componentflags])

    Create a new directory in the Directory table.
 There is a current component at each point in time for the directory, which is either explicitly created through